BeatrizGalindo/web-crawler/README.md

 - **Data Export**: Enable saving results to files in formats like JSON or CSV.
 - **Error handling**: The app can crash due to long scraping times, with more than 4 hours I'd write better error handling
 - **More url parsing**: Certain links that start with 'javascript:' are erroneously picked up by my crawler.
 Would remove if i had more time.
 - **Backslash** : Certain links can be duplicated, because some have a trailing backslash ("monzo.com/") and some don't ("monzo.com").
-These are seen as
+These are seen as unique links by my logic.
+If I had more time, I'd fix that.
-- **Certain website crawls display miscellaneous errors**: If I had more time I would inspect each of these errors and fix them.Example: `An unexpected error occurred: 'utf-8' codec can't decode byte 0xe2 in position 10: invalid continuation byte`
+- **Certain website crawls display miscellaneous errors**: If I had more time I would inspect each of these errors and fix them.
+Example: `An unexpected error occurred: 'utf-8' codec can't decode byte 0xe2 in position 10: invalid continuation byte`